 - Your move is worse than what they were going to do.
 They now need to stand up for their own thoughts and go for it.
 Not so easy for some players who doubt their own abilities or are feeling pressurized to do what you said.

 - Your move is worse than what they were going to do.
-They do what you say because they don’t want to stand up for their own thoughts, or view you as a more experienced player who must now what they are doing.
-The group suffers from a sub standard move, but doesn’t know it because the player didn’t explain their alternative.
+They do what you say because they don’t want to stand up for their own thoughts, or view you as a more experienced player who must know what they are doing.
+The group is affected by a sub-standard turn but doesn’t know it because the player didn’t explain their alternative.
 The player loses confidence in themselves.

 Provide more than one option